-NDBdictionary and the MySQL data dictionary (and which have not been blacklisted from automatic synchronization).
+NDBdictionary and the MySQL data dictionary (and which have not been excluded from automatic synchronization).

 ndb_sync_excluded_objects: Contains information about

-NDBdatabase objects which have been blacklisted because they cannot be synchronized between the
+NDBdatabase objects which have been excluded because they cannot be synchronized between the

 NDBdictionary and the MySQL data dictionary, and thus require manual intervention.